-Randy was Texas Public Radio's Classical Music Director and the longest-serving employee in Texas Public Radio's history.
+Randy was Texas Public Radio's Classical Music Director until 2013 and the longest-serving employee in Texas Public Radio's history.
 He hosted the very first airshift on KPAC when the station went on the air at 90.9 FM in San Antonio back in November, 1982.

 Randy started his career in classical broadcasting at KMFM in the mid-70s, working with one of KPAC's founders, B.J.
 McClain.
 The overnight shift was the only full-time job when KPAC first started in 1982 and he was happy to take it.